 What Shouldn’t Chickens Eat?

-If you’re worried about feeding your hens the wrong thing, you can see what Morning Chores has to say about that here.
-Things like potato peels, avocado skins, and green tomatoes just aren’t good for your chickens and should be avoided.
+If you’re worried about feeding your hens the wrong thing, you can see the separate list we put together here.
+Things like potato peels, avocado skins, and green tomatoes just aren’t good for your girls and should be avoided.

-Of course, you’ll want to use good judgment when feeding your chickens for free.
-Don’t give them food that is moldy, spoiled, or that has been tainted with chemicals or poisonous substances.
+Of course, you’ll want to use good judgment when feeding your chickens.
+Don’t give them food that is moldy, spoiled, or has been tainted with chemicals or poisonous substances.